restebantecnek/f-publico/lab-setup/one-host/README.md

 docker compose up
 ```
 6. Go to (https://localhost:9444) and setup the initial user and password
+7. Go to Registries option in **Portainer.io (localhost:9444)** and add each Registry
+    - registry-1
+    - registry-2
+    - registry-3
-7. Go to Registries option in **Portainer.io (localhost:9444)** and add each Registry (registry-1, registry-2, registry-3) using the web interface remember the port should be 5000.
-(Please check the attached images for details) At this step you will need to configure the TLS validation using the registry-1.cert and registry-1.key created at step 3.
+    Using the web interface remember the port should be 5000.
+(Please check the attached images for details)
+    - After you added the registry click on **Browse** you will see and error **Registry management configuration required** Click in the option **"Configure this registry"** -> Enable TLS and use the registry-1.cert and registry-1.key created at step 3, each container will have their own certificate and key.

 8. Go to Environments option in **Portainer.io (localhost:9444)** and add the two containers (docker-staging, docker-prod) use the option **Docker Standalone** -> **API** you will need to active TLS verification and use the certificates created at step 3.
 9. After following the previous steps your will have:
     - Portainer service managing: